Welcome to Community Calculus. The url

 There are four versions of the text in two formats.
-The book was last updated April 29, 2016, 14:19.
-The 2015 edition is the 2013 edition with accumulated corrections; no substantial changes have been made.
+The book was last updated May 1, 2019, 19:51.
+The initial 2018 edition is identical to the last updated 2017 version.

 - Single variable calculus, early transcendentals, in PDF format.

 - Multivariable calculus, early transcendentals, in PDF format or HTML format.